Puritans: Demonology and witch hunts

 Like most Christians in the early modern period, Puritans believed in the active existence of the devil and demons as evil forces that could possess and cause harm to men and women.
 There was also widespread belief in witchcraft and witches—persons in league with the devil.
-"Unexplained phenomena such as the death of livestock, human disease, and hideous fits suffered by young and old" might all be blamed on the agency of the devil or a witch.
+"Unexplained phenomena such as the death of livestock, human disease, and hideous fits suffered by young and old" may all be blamed on the agency of the devil or a witch.

 Puritan pastors undertook exorcisms for demonic possession in some high-profile cases.
 Exorcist John Darrell was supported by Arthur Hildersham in the case of Thomas Darling.
-Samuel Harsnett, a skeptic on witchcraft and possession, attacked Darrell.
+Samuel Harsnett, a sceptic on witchcraft and possession, attacked Darrell.
 However, Harsnett was in the minority, and many clergy, not only Puritans, believed in witchcraft and possession.

 In the 16th and 17th centuries, thousands of people throughout Europe were accused of being witches and executed.
 In England and Colonial America, Puritans engaged in witch hunts as well.
 In the 1640s, Matthew Hopkins, the self-proclaimed "Witchfinder General", whose career flourished during Puritan rule, was responsible for accusing over two hundred people of witchcraft, mainly in East Anglia.
 Between 1644 and 1647, Hopkins and his colleague John Stearne sent more accused people to the gallows than all the other witch-hunters in England of the previous 160 years.
 In New England, few people were accused and convicted of witchcraft before 1692; there were at most sixteen convictions.

 The Salem witch trials of 1692 had a lasting impact on the historical reputation of New England Puritans.
 Though this witch hunt occurred after Puritans lost political control of the Massachusetts colony, Puritans instigated the judicial proceedings against the accused and comprised the members of the court that convicted and sentenced the accused.
 By the time Governor William Phips ended the trials, fourteen women and five men had been hanged as witches.
+The main accusation brought against witches was evidence of maleficium, which referred to a witch's meddling of misfortune such as dead livestock or illness.
+At Salem, the concern was primarily about the spectral possession and torment, or bewitchment, of the young female victims, especially torment that occurred in the courtroom.
+Many clergymen refer to this bewitchment as having a direct relation to the Devil, more so than maleficium.

+Though men and women were both tried for witchcraft, the accusations were skewed toward women.
+About 78 percent of accused witches in New England were women, and those women were often societal pariahs: poor, homeless, childless, or women with inherited property.
+Men accused of witchcraft tended to have familial or sexual relations with female witches.
+In the Salem witch trials, six male witches were accused, and four of them had wives who were also accused, and several has accusations of domestic violence or murder.
+There was a clear correlation between women and violence in New England witchcraft accusations.